Fantaghirò 2: Part 2

-It seems that Fantaghirò's victory put an end to all the witch's spells, as the Black King returns to being the Father King and Fantaghirò and Romualdo return to their castle.
+It seems that Fantaghirò's victory put an end to all the witch's spells, as the Dark King reverts to being himself and Fantaghirò and Romualdo return to their castle.
 However, Romualdo's memories do not return.
-The desperate Fantaghirò, with the help of her protector the White Witch, recreates the events of the previous film where they crossed paths for the first time.
-Romualdo starts to regain his memories but it turns out that a magical remnant of the Black Witch has been hiding in his mind.
-She reappears to transform Fantaghirò into a lowly creature, but the White Witch and Lightning together manage to destroy the Black Witch completely.
-Romualdo then guesses correctly that Fantaghirò has been turned into an ugly toad, and upon kissing her, the two are reunited again.
+The desperate Fantaghirò, with the help of her protector the White Witch, recreates the events where they crossed paths for the first time.
+Romualdo starts to regain his memories but it turns out that a magical remnant of the Dark Witch has been hiding in his mind.
+She reappears to transform Fantaghirò into a lowly creature, but the White Witch and Lightning together manage to destroy the Dark Witch completely.
+Romualdo then guesses correctly that Fantaghirò has been turned into an ugly toad, and upon kissing her, the two are reunited again as their true love triumphed over evil.